 Child mascots are a big part of soccer now, with children walking out with players for every game.
 This is likely to continue because of the reasons we’ve outlined here.

 Also, child mascots can create some hilarious moments.
-Just look below at how this Chelsea child mascot pranked Steven Gerrard of Liverpool FC.
+Look below at how this Chelsea child mascot pranked Steven Gerrard of Liverpool FC.

 Now that you know why soccer players come out with a child, you don’t have to wonder about it when you watch games.